 Tooth extraction

-In case when the tooth that is about to be replaced with the bridge is still in your mouth, it has to be extracted.
+In case the tooth that is about to be replaced with the bridge is still in your mouth, it has to be extracted.
 This procedure must take place at least 2 weeks beforehand, so the soft tissue can heal.

 Teeth cleaning